ScottWe/solidity-1/tutorials/5_client_data.md

 )
 ```

-As a final step, we can constructor a monitor for the property.
+As a final step, we can construct a monitor for the property.
 The monitor
 detects if the property is violated, and allows us to verify the claim.
 Our
 property is essentially a functional post-condition, so the monitor is very
 compact.
 First we introduce the following predicates: